 Students whose cumulative grade point average falls below 1.0 will be placed on academic probation.
 Students on academic probation may register for a maximum of six (6) credit hours until they achieve a 2.0 cumulative grade point.
 Students on academic probation may not register for classes unless approved by their advisor or counselor.
 Academic advisors will encourage students to repeat courses in which they received a failing grade.
-The higher grade will be used to calculate the cumulative grade point average (CGPA), and the college will drop the lower grade from the calculation.
+The higher-grade will calculate the cumulative grade point average (CGPA), and the college will drop the lower grade from the calculation.

-Students will be notified of their status and the advisor or counselor will prescribe an Intervention Plan that may include study skills, time management, counseling, or other appropriate workshops.
+The College will notify students of their status, and the advisor or counselor will prescribe an Intervention Plan that may include study skills, time management, counseling, or other appropriate workshops.

-A grade may be changed only through an agreement between the Vice President of Instruction and the faculty member who gave the grade.
+The College may change a grade only through an agreement between the Vice President of Instruction and the faculty member who gave the grade.
 Students have the right to appeal grades through due process.

 When students have not completed the requirements of a course, they may be eligible to receive a grade of “I.” If a grade of “I” is not removed within the following semester, the “I” grade is automatically changed by the Registrar to a grade of “F.”

 When a grade of “I” is awarded, the instructor completes a “Notice of Requirements for Removal of an ‘Incomplete’” form.
 That form includes the following information: